Samsung chief Lee arrested in corruption investigation

 "But this will be an important opportunity for Samsung Group to sever ties with the past," he said, referring to links between the government and the country's conglomerates, also known as chaebol.

-(Additional reporting by Joyce Lee and Ju-min Park; Editing by Tony Munroe and Lincoln Feast)
+(Additional reporting by Joyce Lee, Ju-min Park and Cynthia Kim; Editing by Tony Munroe and Lincoln Feast)

 - Reuters